Photo

 About me

-My mathematical interests lie at the interface between probability theory, analysis, combinatorics and mathematical physics.
+My mathematical interests lie at the interface between probability theory, analysis and mathematical physics.
 My research focuses on random matrices, statistical physics, and Gaussian Multiplicative Chaos.
+Here is a link to the webpage of the Random Matrices, Stochastic Models and Analysis at KTH.

 Contact